bobs4462/marketplace/README.md

 ## Available methods
 ### Get methods
-*All parameters for get request should encoded in url*
+*All parameters for get requests should be encoded in url*

 **Methods:**
 * /user/get